-EVs were identified in 1967 as a subcellular fraction of plasma called "platelet dust", because this fraction was thought to originate from platelets only [17].
-Subsequently, also the occurrence of EVs in plasma from cells other than platelets was demonstrated, and EVs with platelet features were shown to be released by platelet precursor cells, megakaryocytes [18,19].
-At present, EVs from platelets and/or megakaryocytes are thought to constitute about 30% of all circulating EVs [20], whereas the remaining EVs originate from blood cells, endothelial cells and likely tissues, including cardiac muscle [21].
+Figure 2.
+The structure of the review.
+After acute myocardial infarction, cardiac cells release extracellular vesicles (EVs), which either contribute to cardioprotection or to adverse post-infarct remodelling.
+Analysis of cardio-specific EVs in blood can be used to predict and/or diagnose early post-infarct remodelling.
+Selection and enrichment of EVs from cardiac progenitor cells (CPCs), stem cells, cardiomyocytes (CMs), and fibroblasts can be used for therapy also the occurrence of EVs in plasma, that were derived from cells other than platelets was demonstrated, and EVs with platelet features were shown to be released by platelet precursor cells, megakaryocytes [18, 19].
+At present, EVs from platelets and/or megakaryocytes are thought to constitute about 30% of all circulating EVs [20], whereas the remaining EVs originate from blood cells, endothelial cells, and probably tissues, including the myocardium [21].

-Initially, EVs were called after the cells or tissues from which they originate, e.g. prostasomes for EVs from prostate and dexosomes for EVs from dendritic cells, regardless of their biophysical and biochemical features, which caused confusion in the nomenclature [13].
-This confusion was further increased by the historical and artificial division of EV into "exosomes", "microvesicles"/ "microparticles", and "apoptotic bodies", based on the theoretical differences in size, mechanism of biogenesis and exposed protein markers [13].
+Initially, EVs were named after the cells or tissues from which they originate, e.g. prostasomes for EVs from prostate and dexosomes for EVs from dendritic cells, regardless of their biophysical and biochemical features, which caused confusion in the nomenclature [13].
+This confusion was further increased by the historical and artificial division of EV into "exosomes", "mic rovesicles"/"microparticles", and "apoptotic bodies", based on the theoretical differences in size, mechanism of biogenesis, and exposed protein markers [13].
 Along with the development of sensitive detection techniques, it has become clear that at present no biophysical or biochemical feature distinguishes types of EVs from each other, and that EVs in human body fluids are more heterogeneous than EVs from in vitro sources, like cell cultures.
-Therefore, the umbrella term "extracellular vesicles" has been recommended to facilitate exchange of information within the EVs research community [22].
+Therefore, the umbrella term "extracellular vesicles"